Evolution of the $\gamma$-ray strength function in neodymium isotopes: Spin distributions of the applied reactions

 The average probability for populating individual levels of spin $J_i$ at excitation energy $E_i$ is given by

 which is shown as the red dashed-dotted curve (arbitrary units) in Fig.~\ref{fig:spindistribution}(b).
-The probability $p^{\rm level} (E_i, J_i)$ has to be taken into account in the Shape method if $\gamma$-decay rates to final levels with different spins are compared.
+The probability $p^{\rm level} (E_i, J_i)$ has to be taken into account in the shape method if $\gamma$-decay rates to final levels with different spins are compared.
 The population probabilities for various initial spins are listed in Table~\ref{tab:xsections}.
 It is interesting to note from Eqs.~(\ref{eq:spindist}) and (\ref{eq:xsect}) that the functional form of $p^{\rm level}$ for the present surface-induced light-ion reactions follows the right part of a Gaussian centered at $J=-1/2$, see red dashed-dotted curve in Fig.~\ref{fig:spindistribution}(b).

-We will now test if the above findings are consistent with the Shape method results and known $(n,\gamma)$ data.
-The Shape method~\cite{Wiedeking2021} relies on measuring the number of counts $N_D$ in a diagonal $D$ of the primary matrix defined by $E_i=E_{\gamma}+E_f$ for a fixed value of $E_f$.
-Such a diagonal is revealed in Fig.~\ref{fig:matrices}(c) for the final excitation energies of $E_f\approx 0-200$~keV.
+We will now test if the above findings are consistent with the shape method results and known $(n,\gamma)$ data.
+The shape method~\cite{Wiedeking2021} relies on measuring the number of counts $N_D$ in a diagonal $D$ of the primary matrix defined by $E_i=E_{\gamma}+E_f$ for a fixed value of $E_f$.
+Examples of such diagonals are revealed as $D1$ and $D2$ in Fig.~\ref{fig:shape150}(a).
 The number of $\gamma$-ray transitions with energy $E_{\gamma}$ from a given initial excitation energy $E_i$, is given by

 where the fixed final excitation energy $E_f= E_i- E_{\gamma}$ defines the diagonal $D$.
-All transitions are assumed to be dipole as the dipole strength is known to be dominant within the quasi-continuum~\cite{Capote09}.
+All transitions are assumed to be dipole as the dipole strength is known to be dominant within the quasicontinuum~\cite{Capote09}.
 The notation $[J_f]$ describes the spins of the final levels within the diagonal, e.g., if the diagonal contains four levels with $[J_f]$, then $\sum_{[J_f]}$ is the sum over those corresponding four terms.
 The second sum is restricted to the available spins $J$ populated by dipole transitions connecting initial and final levels, which generally include three initial spins.
 However, in the case of $J_f=0$, only the $J_i=1$ spin is included and for $J_f=1/2$, only the $J_i=1/2$ and $J_i=3/2$ spins are included.

 The primary $P(E_{\gamma}, E_i)$ matrix for $^{150}$Nd is shown in Fig.~\ref{fig:shape150}(a) including two diagonals with their integration limits shown as black lines.
 Diagonal $D_1$ includes the 0$^+$ (0 keV), 2$^+$ (130 keV) and 4$^+$ (381 keV) final levels and diagonal $D_2$ includes 12 levels in the final excitation energy region $0.85 - 1.3$~MeV with average spin of $\langle J_f \rangle \approx 3.0$.